 Medical Director Kulpreet Barn, MD, holds numerous Board Certifications, including one of the very few regional Advanced Heart Failure/Transplant Cardiology certifications.

 - Advanced Heart Failure

 - General Cardiology

 - Registered Physician in Vascular Imaging

 Dr. Barn received his specialty training at both Geisinger Medical Center and the world-renowned Baylor College of Medicine at the Texas Heart Institute.
-With medical licensure in both New Jersey and Pennsylvania, Dr. Barn built an impressive clinical record as Director of regional heart failure programs — and has led one of the largest left ventricular assist device (LVAD) shared care programs in the country — additionally bringing expertise in pulmonary hypertension and transplantation cardiology to his practice.
+With medical licensure in both New Jersey and Pennsylvania, Dr. Barn built an impressive clinical record as Director of regional heart failure programs, he has led one of the largest left ventricular assist device (LVAD) shared care programs in the country.
+Dr. Barn additionally brought expertise in pulmonary hypertension and transplantation cardiology to his practice.
 He is fluent in English, Punjabi, Hindi, and Urdu.

-Rounding out Deborah’s Heart Failure Team are Advance Practice Nurses JoAnne Chichetti, DNP, RN, APN-C, CHEN and Abroo N. Muzaffar, MSN, RN, APN-C, DRNP, CCRN-CMC.
-These highly trained, expert Advance Practice Nurses bring a wealth of clinical experience in managing heart failure.
-The integrated team approach ensures that patients receive the very best care by utilizing the latest techniques and technologies, which ultimately results in a better quality of day-to-day life for patients in heart failure.
+Rounding out Deborah’s Heart Failure Team are Advance Practice Nurses JoAnne Chichetti, DNP, RN, APN-C, CHEN, and Abroo N. Muzaffar, MSN, RN, APN-C, DRNP, CCRN-CMC.
+These highly-trained, expert Advance Practice Nurses bring a wealth of clinical experience in managing heart failure.
+The integrated team approach ensures that patients receive the very best care by utilizing the latest techniques and technologies, ultimately resulting in a better quality of day-to-day life for patients in heart failure.

 What is Congestive Heart Failure?